Illithid: Dungeons & Dragons 3.5 edition (2003–2007)

 The mind flayer appears in the revised Monster Manual for this edition (2003), in both playable and non-playable forms.
 One of the differences between the playable Mind Flayer in the Monster Manual and the Mind Flayer racial class in Savage Species is that the racial class has only itself as a favored class, while the normal Mind Flayer has wizard as a favored class.
 The mind flayer received its own chapter in the book Lords of Madness: The Book of Aberrations (2005).

 The Expanded Psionics Handbook (2004) re-introduced the psionic mind flayer, detailing the differences between psionic and normal mind flayers, although creating a Psionic Mind Flayer still requires the information from the Monster Manual.
-Monster Manual V (2007) introduced the concept of "thoon", a driving force (be it some alien god, outside philosophy, or other driving incentive) which has changed several mindflayers' world outlooks.

 Dungeons & Dragons 4th edition (2008–2014)

 The mind flayer appears in the Monster Manual for this edition (2008).

 Dungeons & Dragons 5th edition (2014–present)

-The mind flayer appears in the Monster Manual for this edition (2014).